 Need assistance?

-In the event that your sponsor licence application is refused by UKVI, this can have a hugely detrimental impact on your business if you are recruiting skilled migrant workers.
+In the event that your sponsor licence application is refused or rejected by UKVI, this can have a hugely detrimental impact on your business if you are recruiting foreign nationals.
 The application process is demanding and costly for employers, particularly where they have already found a suitable candidate to hire under the skilled worker visa.
 A delayed or refused application can mean losing out on your candidate and loss of your investment in the recruitment process to date.

-Given what is it at stake, it will be important to understand your options if you have received a refusal from the Home Office.
+Given what is it at stake, it will be important to understand your options if you have received a refusal or rejection from the Home Office.

 If you have a question or need help with a sponsor licence application, contact us.